 So where does that leave IT today?
 It means that our “To Do” list just got a lot longer which means more and more projects get relegated to the “Non-Recoverable Engineering Time” list.
 If we think about the “Journey to the Private Cloud” we start to realize that the key to keeping up with today’s technology as well as what might be around the corner is to “automate and orchestrate” as much of IT as we can – FUTURE BLOG ALERT :).

 So, next time you get the urge to blame Storage/Infrastructure companies for pushing Cloud…think again !!!
 I blame it on the iPad !!

-One Response to “blame the big push for cloud on the iPad”
+One thought on “blame the big push for cloud on the iPad”

 IT departments are going to need to continue to focus on ways to add new value to the business, as iPads, SaaS and other services are starting to take care of low-level functionality they used to own.